Safer Internet Day - Top tips to protect you and your data online.

 This time last year, I was over half way through semester one of my first year at the University of Plymouth.
 As a mature student, I was not sure how student halls would suit me, but I put my doubts aside, and I chose to stay at The Old Dairy.
 I did not need to worry though because I thoroughly enjoyed my experience and stay at The Old Dairy.

 Before I knew it, it was time to consider my accommodation for second year.
 Many of my friends were booking up private houses together and arranging who to share with and where to go.
-I even met with a group of friends to discuss a house share and I also looked elsewhere at studios, but I just didn’t feel like I would be happy, even in a house share.
+I even met with a group of friends to discuss a house share.
+I also looked elsewhere at studios, but I just didn’t feel like I would be happy; even in a house share.

 1. The staff are fantastic, they provide a personal service and are always there for a chat to cheer up even the toughest of days.